Office 365 to Zoho Mail Migration

 Challenges in Office 365 to Zoho migration

-- Office 365 uses EWS and Graph API while Zoho Mail relies on IMAP and OAuth 2.0.
+- Office 365 (Microsoft 365) uses Exchange Online accessible via EWS or Microsoft Graph API with OAuth 2.0, while Zoho Mail relies on IMAP with OAuth 2.0.

 - Large mailboxes with emails and attachments can slow down migration.